shishifubing/infra-repos-shishifubing/README.md

 # [`infra-repos-shishifubing-com`][repository-link]

-Terraform module that:
+This terraform module manages [shishifubing-com]

+Features:

-- manages repositories in [shishifubing-com]
+- it manages repositories
-- manages branch protection rules in [shishifubing-com]
+- it manages branch protection rules
+- it manages organization settings
+- it manages organization membershinp
-- mirrors all repositories in [shishifubing-com] to [Gitlab][shishifubing-com-gitlab]
+- it mirrors all repositories in [shishifubing-com] to [Gitlab][shishifubing-com-gitlab]

 # Usage